netZoo/netZooPy/README.md

 `git clone https://github.com/netZoo/netZooPy.git` into your local disk.

 ## User guide
-Please refer to the [user guide](UserGuide.md) for installation instructions.
+Please refer to the [user guide](UserGuide.md) and the [documentation](https://netzoopy.readthedocs.io/en/latest/) website for installation instructions and usage.

 ## License
 The software is free and is licensed under the GNU General License v3.0, see the file [LICENSE](LICENSE) for details.